CarlColijn/Jazillionth/README.md

 * `jazil.ShouldNotBeBetween(value, expectedLower, expectedHigher, message)`<br>
   The opposite of `jazil.ShouldBeBetween`.

-Note that in all these assertion calls the message is optional.
+Note that with all these assertion functions the message is optional.
 Jazillionth will always show where the fail happened (file and line number), so if a test only has one single check the message is probably redundant (the test name and the details added by, for example, `ShouldBe` should say enough).
-But if a test function holds more than one check, the message can be used to easily pinpoint which check failed.
+But if a test function calls more than one assertion function, the message can be used to easily pinpoint which assertion failed.

 Note also that there is no opposite to `jazil.Fail`; if a test goes well, you do not have to report anything.